dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 ### Code illustrating the covariance matrix (TBA)
 As indicated above, the covariance matrix can be estimated using the jackknife or the bootstrap.
 If the figure of merit is the Wilcoxon statistic, then one can also use the DeLong et al method [@RN112].
 In (book) Chapter 07, these methods were described in the context of estimating the variance of AUC. \@ref(eq:EstimateSigmaBootstrap) and \@ref(eq:EstimateSigmaJackknife) extend the jackknife and the bootstrap methods, respectively, to estimating the covariance of AUC (whose diagonal elements are the variances estimated in the earlier chapter).
 The extension of the DeLong method to covariances is described in Online Appendix 10.A (TBA) and implemented in file `VarCovMtrxDLStr.R`.
 The file name stands for "variance covariance matrix according to the DeLong structural components method" *described in five unnumbered equations following Eqn.
 4 in the cited reference*.

-* To minimize clutter, the functions (for `Var` and `Cov1` using bootstrap, jackknife, and the DeLong methods) are not shown, but they are compiled.
-To display them download the book repository and look at the `Rmd` file corresponding to this output and the sourced `R` files listed below:
+* To minimize clutter, the `R` functions (for estimating `Var` and `Cov1` using bootstrap, jackknife, and the DeLong methods) are not shown, but they are compiled.
+To display them `clone` the book repository and look at the `Rmd` file corresponding to this output and the sourced `R` files listed below:

 ```r